Przejdź do treści głównej

 Development team working on legacy code - technical debt and productivity

-After analyzing 50+ modernization projects ($200K - $8M), I identified 5 cost factors that together paint the complete financial picture.
-Most companies count only one or two— that's why their estimates are so far off.
+After working on 50+ modernization projects ($200K - $8M), I found 5 cost factors that together give you the full financial picture.
+Most companies only count one or two of these, which is exactly why their estimates are so far off.

 💸